This article explains how to manually update your published Android app in the Google Play Store using the .APK file obtained via AppMachine.

 Updating the app's APK file.

-To update the app's APK file, navigate to the App releases page of the Google Play developer console.
+To upload the app's APK file, navigate to the App releases page of the Google Play developer console.
 On this page, click the Manage button within the Production track section of the page.

-* If a release has already been created, click the Edit release button.
+* If a release has already been created you will see an Edit release button on the Production track page displayed in the screenshot below.
+If that is the case, click the Edit release button.
 On the next page, scroll to the bottom and use the Discard button to remove the release.
+After removing the existing release, you will be re-directed to the 'Create Release' page displayed below.

 After clicking the Manage button, or after discarding an existing release, click the Create Release button to create a new release for your app.